BIO209H5S - Virtual Peru

 - Establish connections with fellow students and your professor.

-This experience will consist of 10-15 hours of synchronous and asynchronous programming over the winter reading week.
+This experience will consist of 10-15 hours of synchronous online programming over the winter reading week.
 This program will be delivered with our partners from Operations Groundswell.

 - Engage with the UTM Abroad team in preparation and reflection sessions to build your intercultural competence.